elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 # Why WPF?

+There is a lot of earning potential that comes with learning `WPF`, but first let's take a moment to appreciate why we are not learning other UI applications that are available to us in `.NET`

 ## Why no ASP.NET?

 `ASP.NET` is a web application that runs on multiple UIs however they are